 Are Wild Blueberries Healthier For You?

-The short answer is yes, wild blueberries are incredibly healthy for you to eat.
-All blueberries have high levels of antioxidant phytonutrients, in particular a flavanoid called anthocyanin that gives blueberries their namesake pigment.
+The short answer is yes, wild blueberries are incredibly healthy.
+All blueberries have high levels of antioxidant phytonutrients, in particular a flavonoid called anthocyanin that gives blueberries their namesake pigment.

 While most of the research done around dietary antioxidants is still relatively new, they have been shown to protect against inflammation, Alzheimer’s and other degenerative diseases.

 The antioxidants are concentrated mostly in the skin of a blueberry, and because wild blueberries are small and dense, one cup of wild blueberries can contain almost twice the antioxidants as a cup of cultivated blueberries.
 Wild blueberries are also a good source of vitamin C, vitamin K and manganese.

 What’s the Best Way to Eat Wild Blueberries?

 We hardly need to tell you how to enjoy blueberries, they require no peeling or pitting—just a quick wash and dry.
 But you should be aware that organic berries aren’t sprayed with antifungal agents, so you should store them in your fridge unwashed.

 While the wild blueberry season lasts only a couple of weeks in August and September, they freeze really well so you can enjoy their fresh flavor all year long.